 Buffalo grass should be cut at 40–50mm, kikuyu is best kept at 40–45mm, whereas couch grass can be cut to 25–30mm.
 In shaded areas or the cooler months, you can keep your grass a little longer.
 And if you're still not sure, kick your shoes off and take a walk on your lawn—it should feel nice underfoot without feeling like you're sinking into it.

 The checkerboard lawn pattern you see on sports fields is easier than you think to create at home.
-Also called lawn striping, it is created by using the blades of your lawnmower to bend the grass a certain way.
+Also called lawn striping, it's created by using the blades of your lawnmower to bend the grass a certain way.
 Grass bent towards you looks darker than those bent the opposite way.

 A simple way to get the checkerboard look is to mow in a straight line along the edge of your yard.
 Then turn around and mow a straight line the opposite way.
-Keep alternating directions until you’ve finish your yard.
-Then turn 90 degrees and mow lines across your yard in alternating directions.
+Keep alternating directions until you've finish your yard.
+Then turn 90-degrees and mow lines across your yard in alternating directions.